nixys/nxs-support-bot/README.md

-# Nixys Support Bot
+# nxs-support-bot

-Nixys Support Bot lets you interact with your task tracker (at present supported Redmine only) via Telegram.
+nxs-support-bot lets you interact with your task tracker (at present supported Redmine only) via Telegram.

 ## Introduction